How To Prevent Leaf Stains On Concrete

 • Siloxa-Tek 8500 is a water-based, silane/siloxane engineered to reduce water and moisture intrusion.
 Will not change the aesthetics, leaving your concrete, pavers, brick and stone with its original natural appearance.
 This low VOC formula is 100% breathable and non film forming (meaning it will never peel flake or delaminate).

-• iloxa-Tek 8500 is D.O.T (Department of Transportation) approved and resists surface damage caused by chlorides and deicing salts.
+• Siloxa-Tek 8500 is D.O.T (Department of Transportation) approved and resists surface damage caused by chlorides and deicing salts.
 It mitigates cracking, spalling and pitting and protects against surface degradation from freeze thaw damage.

 • Siloxa-Tek 8500 is a supercharged penetrating sealer with 6x higher actives than any other water based concrete sealer on the market for long lasting protection that actually last.
 Resists wind driven rain.